 - Hepatitis B

 For the most up-to-date information on required vaccinations and other health requirements, visit the Centers for Disease Control (CDC) website.

 Visas & documentation

 A lot of visas require travel insurance.
-So confirm your specific visa requirements prior to your departure.
+So, confirm your specific visa requirements prior to your departure.
 Antarctica has no permanent residents and the continent consists of research stations and field camps.
-As no country owns Antarctica, no visa is required for entry.
-However, the Antarctic Treaty's Protocol on Environmental Protection requires that citizens from participating countries (this includes the U.S., Canada, the EU and Australia) to get permission before departing for Antarctica.
+Since no country owns Antarctica, no visa is required for entry.
+However, the Antarctic Treaty's Protocol on Environmental Protection requires that citizens from participating countries (this includes the U.S., Canada, the EU and Australia) get permission before departing for Antarctica.